Self-awareness: Robotics

-It has been proposed that robots which use internal models to simulate their own actions could be classified as functionally self-aware.
+It has been proposed that robots that use internal models to simulate their own actions could be classified as functionally self-aware.
 This definition does not concern itself with the philosophical question of whether these robots really are self-aware.

 Critiques and historical theories

 The discovery of mirror neurons in the 1990s generated extraordinary interest because it offered, for the first time, a tangible neural mechanism potentially linking perception, imitation, empathy, and even self-awareness.
 The idea that the same neurons activate when observing and performing an action suggested a bridge between understanding others and understanding oneself.
-In the early 2000s, this hypothesis inspired widespread research across psychology, neuroscience, and philosophy of mind.
+In the early 2000s, this hypothesis inspired widespread research across psychology, neuroscience, and the philosophy of mind.

 Subsequent evidence, however, indicated that mirror neuron activity alone cannot account for the higher-order, introspective qualities of consciousness.
 Rather than being dismissed, the mirror neuron framework has been integrated into broader network models that view self-awareness as emerging from multiple interconnected systems.
-Today, the theory remains historically significant and continues to inform studies of social cognition and motor learning most models now situate mirror neuron as one possible component within a broader, distributed network rather than the core mechanism of self-awareness.
+Today, the theory remains historically significant and continues to inform studies of social cognition and motor learning.
+Most models now situate mirror neuron as one possible component within a broader, distributed network rather than the core mechanism of self-awareness.